ndsl7109256/Deep-Residual-Network-for-Joint-Demosaicing-and-Super-Resolution/README.md

 # Deep-Residual-Network-for-Joint-Demosaicing-and-Super-Resolution
-implement Deep Residual Network for Joint Demosaicing and Super-Resolution with Keras
+implement the paper 'Deep Residual Network for Joint Demosaicing and Super-Resolution' with Keras